projectacrn/acrn-hypervisor/doc/tutorials/using_hybrid_mode_on_nuc.rst

 .. figure:: images/ACRN-Hybrid.png
    :align: center
    :width: 600px
-   :name: hybrid_scenario_on_nuc
+   :name: hybrid_scenario_on_Vecow

-   The Hybrid Scenario on the Intel NUC
+   The Hybrid Scenario on the Vecow SPC-7100

 The following guidelines
-describe how to set up the ACRN hypervisor hybrid scenario on the Intel NUC, as shown in :numref:`hybrid_scenario_on_nuc`.
+describe how to set up the ACRN hypervisor hybrid scenario on the Vecow SPC-7100, as shown in :numref:`hybrid_scenario_on_Vecow`.

 .. note::